 A VPN puts a layer of protection between you and the internet.
 Rather than connecting to a potentially unsecured server, your internet traffic goes through an encrypted tunnel, securing data traveling both ways.
 This hides your IP address, encrypts internet traffic and protects your browser history.

-You’ll want to secure all your devices with a VPN to stay protected, and this includes your smart TV.
-The benefits of a VPN also go beyond security.
+You’ll want to secure all your devices with a VPN to stay protected, including your smart TV.
+The benefits of a VPN go beyond security.

 Watch movies not available in your area